Biden declares pandemic reset, saying covid ‘need no longer control our lives’

 “My concern is this is not the end,” he said.
 “CDC is saying because incidence is getting lower, this is the time to pull back on ‘restrictions,’ but we’ve done this so many times and we continue to have big resurgences.”

-Annie Linskey and Tyler Pager contributed reporting.
+Annie Linskey and Tyler Pager contributed to this report.